Courses - Spring 2018

 An introduction to the literature of the Bible, exploring the relationships among the various types of literature present and the function of each type in the history and religious life of the people who produced and used them.
 Cannot be taken concurrently with REL 311 or JWSH 321.
 Not open to students who have taken REL 125 or JWSH 125.
 Same as REL 124.

-JWSH 300 – Topics in Jewish Studies: Sacrifice in Ancient Religions
+JWSH 300 – Special Topics in Jewish Studies: Jewish Prayer & Sabbath

-JWSH 300 – Topics in Jewish Studies: Archaeology of Ancient Israel
+JWSH 300 – Special Topics in Jewish Studies: The Jewish World of Jesus

-JWSH 300 – Topics in Jewish Studies: Music in Jewish Culture
+JWSH 300 – Special Topics in Jewish Studies: American Jewish History

 JWSH 343 – The Holocaust in History